 Attacks directed at refugees or immigrants from other African nations have increased with some targeted victims and bystanders killed.
 Most focus on low-income neighbourhoods and informal settlements (townships), but some have taken place throughout the country.
 Spontaneous incidents of mob violence have been difficult for local authorities to control.
 Avoid areas where these are likely to take place.

 There is a threat of terrorism in South Africa.
 Attacks could be indiscriminate, including in places visited by foreigners such as shopping areas.

 Terrorist threat worldwide.

 Rolling blackouts occur in parts of South Africa.
 This leaves areas without electrical power for several hours and can lead to lengthy traffic delays when traffic lights are affected.

-Travellers should be particularly cautious when using public transport.
+You should be particularly cautious when using public transport.
 Avoid using minibus taxis due to safety and security concerns.
-Many of these vehicles are in poor condition, drivers, often unlicenced and almost invariably uninsured, drive erratically, and disputes between rival drivers may become violent.
+Many of these vehicles are in poor condition, drivers are often unlicenced and almost invariably uninsured, drive erratically, and disputes between rival drivers may become violent.
 Seek advice on the use of other forms of public transport from accommodation providers or tour guides.
 A safer option is to book local transport through a reputable provider.

 Respect wildlife laws.
 Maintain a safe and legal distance when observing wildlife, including marine animals and birds.
 Only use reputable and professional guides or tour operators.
 Follow park regulations and the advice of wardens.